Can Acv Help With Uti

 Proponents of ACV for UTIs suggest several mechanisms by which it might offer relief or prevention:

 • Alkalizing Urine: ACV is slightly acidic, but its proponents claim that it alkalinizes the urine after it's metabolized in the body.
 The theory is that a more alkaline urine environment can hinder bacterial growth, as many bacteria prefer a more acidic environment.
-However, this is debated as the effects on urine pH are inconsistent and largely depend on individual factors.
+Still, this is debated as the effects on urine pH are inconsistent and largely depend on individual factors.

 • Antibacterial Properties: Some studies suggest that ACV possesses antibacterial properties due to its acetic acid content.
 Acetic acid can inhibit the growth of certain bacteria in vitro (in a laboratory setting).
-However, it's crucial to understand that in vitro studies don't always translate to effectiveness in vivo (in the body).
+Still, it's crucial to understand that in vitro studies don't always translate to effectiveness in vivo (in the body).
 The concentration of acetic acid needed for significant antibacterial effects might not be achievable through safe ACV consumption.

 Limitations and Lack of Scientific Evidence

-Despite the anecdotal reports and proposed mechanisms, there is currently a significant lack of robust scientific evidence supporting the use of ACV for treating or preventing UTIs.
+Despite the anecdotal reports and proposed mechanisms, there is currently a significant lack of reliable scientific evidence supporting the use of ACV for treating or preventing UTIs.
 Most claims are based on limited, preclinical studies, or anecdotal evidence.
 Crucially, there are no high-quality, randomized controlled trials demonstrating that ACV effectively treats or prevents UTIs in humans.

 Key concerns include: